Friends and family have shared their relationship to show their support.

 can stop at any time.
 Your email will not be used for any other purpose.

-6 Trees, Flowers, or Condolences have been shared with support of Peter's family - View on Tribute Wall
+15 Trees, Flowers, or Condolences have been shared with support of Sarah (Moran)'s family - View on Tribute Wall

-Private arrangements were requested by the family.
-Campbell-New Funeral Home was honored to be in charge of arrangements.
+Campbell-New Funeral Home of Albany, Kentucky was honored to be in charge of arrangements.